hustlei/QssStylesheetEditor/readme_en-US.md

 + reference image by relative path, image in resource files can be referenced too.
 + Support switching different system themes, such as xp theme, vista theme, etc.
 + Support windows, Linux, UNIX and macos
++ Support Internationalization(chinese and english language for ui is available)

 # screenshot